UAV-Centre-ITC/AI4R_RELBot/README.md

 The `relbot_video_interface` package is already included in this repository under `/ai4r_ws/src/relbot_video_interface` and is mounted into the Docker container at `/ros2_ws/src/relbot_video_interface`.

-Once your Docker container is running and prerequisites (ROS 2, GStreamer, etc.) are satisfied, build and launch the test node to verify the video stream:
+Once your Docker container is running and prerequisites (ROS 2, GStreamer, Step 4.2 etc.) are satisfied, build and launch the test node to verify the video stream:

 ```bash
 # From inside the container, at the workspace root: